thalesbertaglia/enelvo/README.md

 ### Other Arguments
 There are some other arguments used to control the internal functioning of the normalisation methods (like thresholds etc).
 Use ``-h`` or ``--help`` to see further details.

+## Issues
+If you are using ``conda`` as your Python package manager, you may get an error like ``MKL FATAL ERROR: Cannot load libmkl_avx.so or libmkl_def.so`` when running Enelvo.
+If that happens, you will need to install ``nokml``.
+Run ``conda install nokml`` to do so.
+Alternatively, you can follow any of the approaches discussed [here](https://github.com/BVLC/caffe/issues/3884) to solve the problem.

 ## What Else?
 Everything described here is related to using Enelvo as a *tool*.
 However, it can be personalised and configured way further when used as an API.
 It is possible to generate and score candidates using a lot of different metrics and methods -- you can even use your own metrics!
 The easiest way of doing this is using the **Normaliser** class.
 Have a look at ``__main__.py`` and ``normaliser.py`` to understand how to start.
 The code is reasonably well-commented, so it shouldn't be too difficult to understand what is happening.